 While a bachelor’s degree and marketing experience can be sufficient for some director of client services positions, larger employers may show preference to candidates with a master’s degree.

 Individuals with marketing, sales or business backgrounds who aspire to a director of client services position may seek to improve their prospects by enrolling in an MBA program with a specialization in Marketing.
-Coursework typically includes essentials of business development, strategic marketing, consumer behavior strategies and international business.
+Coursework typically includes essentials of business development, strategic marketing, international business.

 Professionals who have earned an MBA with a specialization in Marketing should be able to: